ebadi/esmini-pybind11-dev3/README.md

 https://github.com/vgteam/libbdsg/tree/master/bdsg/cmake_bindings

-With the `setup.py` file included in this example, the `pip install` command will invoke CMake and build the pybind11 module as specified in `CMakeLists.txt`.
+With the `setup.py` file included in this example, the `pip3 install` command will invoke CMake and build the pybind11 module as specified in `CMakeLists.txt`.